A1dricAP/E-commerce_app/README.md

-for admin and auth routing, correct id and token is required to be filled in postman.

-[signout] may/may not be working rn along with [requireSignin] function, because admin and auth priviledges can still be attained, after signing out user.

-and [requireSignin] function doesn't seem to be working, because it directly prints {"hello"} message even after signing out user. _in short, [signout] may not be working, or some complex confusion exists._

 # E-commerce_app

+Always run the server with the follwoing command:

+> npm start

+Along with the server, mongoDB connection also needs to be made and started, with the following command:

+> mongod --config /usr/local/etc/mongod.conf

+To view the database, run the following command in another terminal

+> mongo

+The database for this project is called `ecommerce`. on initialising the database, use the following command,

+> use ecommerce

+ecommerce database has the following collections;

+`1. users

+2. category
+3. products`

+`function (use) { console.log("Hello World!) }`

+---

+### Few notes

+- For admin and auth routing, correct id and token is required to be filled in postman.

+- [signout] may/may not be working rn along with [requireSignin] function, because admin and auth priviledges can still be attained, after signing out user.

+- And [requireSignin] function doesn't seem to be working, because it directly prints {"hello"} message even after signing out user. _in short, [signout] may not be working, or some complex confusion exists._

+---

 **E-commerce app following Ryan D**

-# ROAD MAP
+## ROAD MAP

 [✅] 1] API **Building the API with Node.JS**